hanzoai/genjo/EVAL.md

 # Eval

 ## Usage
-Please refer to `eval_llada.sh` for the required dependencies and execution commands.
+Please refer to `eval_genjo.sh` for the required dependencies and execution commands.

-For LLaDA-Base, we provide a comparison of the five conditional generation metrics evaluated using both the open-source `lm-eval` library and our internal evaluation toolkit.
+For Genjo-Base, we provide a comparison of the five conditional generation metrics evaluated using both the open-source `lm-eval` library and our internal evaluation toolkit.

 ||BBH|GSM8K|Math|HumanEval|MBPP|
 |-|-|-|-|-|-|